hhariri/hhariri.github.io/_posts/2014-01-06-intellij-idea-minimal-survival-guide.md

 ### SDK's

-These are globally available SKD's for IntelliJ IDEA.
+These are globally available SDK's for IntelliJ IDEA.
 Add and remove at will.
 Obviously don't remove those required!

 ### Global Libraries